 There are numerous studies and reports on obesity as a modern day epidemic in our country.
 The solution seems simple: we need to move, to be active, to exercise, and we need to consume foods that are good for us, whole foods, balanced meals, reasonable quantities.
 None of this is new.
 The dilemma is how to correct a misdirected impulse that has permeated our population.

-Starting at the beginning, looking for root areas to grow the right end result, brings us to our youth.
-As a nation, we can start together with our youth in their educational environment.
+Starting at the beginning, looking for root areas to grow the right end result, brings us to out youth.
+As a nation, we can start together with our youth in their educational environment,

-There are so many things we need to teach our youth about our world – including immediate problems in need of solution.
+There are so many things we need to teach our youth about our world.
 We are fortunate that as we find ourselves in the midst of an issue to problem solve, like obesity, that there are those among us who have been developing solutions.
-These are solutions that we can tap and work on together – we can share these models – we can share the outcomes and next steps.
+There are solutions that we can tap and work on together – we can share these models – we can share the outcomes and next steps.
 We are fortunate to have the ability to communicate with immediacy.
-We are fortunate that our youth are able to engage in technological communication with prowess.

 The solution models we have been building can be woven into a well-integrated education alive with real-life relevance.
 We can include models that increase physical activity, models that explore whole foods with our youth, models that wrap this into organic gardening and cooking, models that incorporate vermiculture, composting, and recycling.